Diatonic button accordion: Action

 (In contrast, most other types of accordion, for example piano accordions and chromatic button accordions, are "double-action" – or unisonoric – because each key produces a single note regardless of bellows direction.)

 Other single-action or bisonoric members of the free-reed family include the German concertina, the Anglo-German (or "Anglo") concertina, the bandoneon, the Chemnitzer concertina (see concertina) and the mouth organ (harmonica).

 There are varieties of diatonic button accordion that are double-action, such as the garmon.

 Distribution of notes on the keyboard and range

 Because each button produces two notes, the diatonic scale can be covered in four buttons on a melody row.

 For example, on a melody row pitched in C, the notes of the lower full octave of the instrument's range are assigned to four buttons as follows:

 Note: the first button in the example above, numbered 1, is likely to be the 3rd or 4th button in a row on an instrument.
+Also note the pattern of push/pull to ascend the scale is broken on the return to the root note.
+This ensures that the root note in both octaves (in this example C and C') are in the same "push" direction.
+This also has the effect of keeping melody notes in an ideal direction for chords on the left hand.